farwayer/react-native-tstyles/README.md

 take care result `style` property do not change if source styles are the same.
 Styles checked by the reference not by the value.
 So prevent using new js objects each render time like `s(s.row, {height: 160})`.
-If you need custom style than create it once and use it as function argument `cn(s.row, heightStyle)`.
+If you need custom style than you should create it once and use as function argument `cn(s.row, heightStyle)`.

-But if you sure style is different each render time (animations for example) than skip using `s()` to prevent unnecessary savings to style cache.
+If you sure style is different each render time (animations for example) than skip using `s()` to prevent unnecessary savings to style cache.

 ## cn() helper: classname alternative for ReactNative

-Use `cn()` helper for generating conditional styles.
+You can use `cn()` helper for conditional styles.

 ```js
 cn(